-The AD6688 contains diode-based temperature sensors.
+The AD9208 contains diode-based temperature sensors.
 The diodes output voltages commensurate to the temperature of the silicon.
-There are multiple diodes on the die; however, the results established using the temperature diode at the central location of the die can be regarded as representative of the entire die.
-However, in applications where only one channel is used (the other being in the power-down state), it is recommended to read the temperature diode corresponding to the channel that is on.
-Figure 59 shows the locations of the diodes inside the AD6688 whose voltages can be output to the VREF pin.
-In each location, there is a pair of diodes, one of which is 20× the size of the other.
+There are multiple diodes on the die, but the results established using the temperature diode at the central location of the die can be regarded as representative of the entire die.
+However, in applications where only one channel is used (the other channel being in a power-down state), it is recommended to read the temperature diode corresponding to the channel that is on.
+The Figure 72 shows the locations of the diodes in the AD9208 with voltages that can be output to the VREF pin.
+In each location, there is a pair of diodes, one of which is $20 \times$ the size of the other.
 It is recommended to use both diodes in a location to obtain an accurate estimate of the die temperature.
 For more information, see the AN-1432 Application Note, Practical Thermal Modeling and Measurements in High Power ICs.

-Figure 59.
+Figure 72.
 Temperature Diode Locations in the Die

 The temperature diode voltages can be exported to the VREF pin using the SPI.
-Use Register 0x18E6 to enable or disable the diodes.
-It is important to note that other voltages can be exported to the VREF pin at the same time, which can result in undefined behavior.
-To ensure a proper readout, switch off all other voltage exporting circuits as detailed in this section.
-Figure 60 shows the block diagram representation of the controls that are required to enable the diode voltage readout.
+Use Register 0x18E6 to enable or disable diodes.
+It is important to note that other voltages may be exported to the VREF pin at the same time, which can result in undefined behavior.
+To ensure a proper readout, switch off all other voltage exporting circuits as described in this section.
+Figure 73 shows the block diagram of the controls that are required to enable the diode voltage readout.

-Figure 60.
-Register Controls to Output Temperature Diode Voltage on VREF Pin
+Figure 73.
+Register Controls to Output Temperature Diode Voltage on the VREF Pin

-The SPI writes required to export the central temperature diode are as follows (see the Memory Map Register Details for more information):
+The SPI writes required to export the central temperature diode are as follows (see Table 46 for more information):

 - 1. Set Register 0x0008 to 0x03 to select both channels. - 2.
-Set Register 0x18E3 to 0x00 to turn off the V{CM} export. - 3.
-Set Register 0x18A6 to 0x00 to turn off the voltage reference export. - 4.
+Set Register 0x18E3 to 0x00 to turn off VCM export. - 3.
+Set Register 0x18A6 to 0x00 to turn off voltage reference export. - 4.
 Set Register 0x18E6 to 0x01 to turn on voltage export of the central 1× temperature diode.
-The typical voltage response of the temperature diode is shown in Figure 61.
-Even though this voltage does represent the die temperature, it is recommended to take measurements from a pair of diodes for improved accuracy.
-The following step explains how to enable the 20× diode. - 5.
-Set Register 0x18E6 to 0x02 to turn on the second central temperature diode of the pair, which is 20× the size of the first.
-For the method utilizing two diodes simultaneously giving a more accurate result, see the AN-1432 Application Note, Practical Thermal Modeling and Measurements in High Power ICs.
+The typical voltage response of the temperature diode is shown in Figure 74.
+Although this voltage represents the die temperature, it is recommended to take measurements from a pair of diodes for improved accuracy.
+The following step explains how to enable the 20× diode. - Set Register 0x18E6 to 0x02 to turn on the second central temperature diode of the pair, which is 20× the size of the first.
+For the method using two diodes simultaneously to achieve a more accurate result, see the AN-1432 Application Note, Practical Thermal Modeling and Measurements in High Power ICs.